epsilon537/boxlambda/docs/components_vs0.md

 VS0 does not exist in the BoxLambda Base Configuration.

 In the DFX Configuration, VS0 is a **Reconfigurable Partition**, a region on the FPGA where you can dynamically load a **Reconfigurable Module (RM)**.
-For example, a collision detector, DSP, CORDIC core, or RAM module could be VS0 Reconfigurable Modules.
+For example, a collision detector, DSP, CORDIC core, or RAM module could be a VS0 Reconfigurable Module.
 You can dynamically load one of them into the VS0 partition.

 Currently, two VS0 RMs are included in the BoxLambda source tree to demonstrate the DFX feature: